Tips for a Successful Lifestyle Newborn Session

 I highly recommend purchasing the Extended Session for 90 minutes that allows enough time for feedings and changings throughout the session and keeps the atmosphere relaxed and everyone happy and comfortable.
 One of the things I have found most helpful is that it is easier to allow time for the baby to be fed and changed throughout the session than to try and photograph a fussy baby.

 Please loosen your baby’s diaper and clothing at least 30 minutes before the session.
 This gives those little imprint marks time to disappear.
-(Your baby will be naked in most of the shots, but I pose them so that all the “important bits” are not on display.)
+(Your baby will be naked in some of the shots, but I pose them so that all the “important bits” are not on display.)

 Most of the images I’ll be shooting work best if the baby is in a deep sleep.
 To encourage this, I recommend that you do whatever it takes to make sure baby is nice and exhausted.
 Keeping your little one awake on top of your own sleep deprivation might feel like torture, but I think it will be worth it in the end!